 Cronbach's Alpha reliabilities are shown in bold along the diagonal, and the correlation coefficients among scales are shown within the body of the table.
 Correlation coefficients range from -1 to +1.
 A correlation of +1 indicates that two variables are perfectly positively correlated such that as one variable increases, the other variable increases by a proportional amount.
 A correlation of -1 indicates that two variables are perfectly negatively correlated, such that as one variable increases, the other variable decreases by a proportional amount.
-A correlation of -1 indicates that two variables are perfectly negatively correlated, such that as one variable increases, the other variable decreases by a proportional amount.
 A correlation of 0 indicates that two variables are completely unrelated.
 The following guidelines can help you interpret the relative strength of these correlation coefficients (both positive and negative): very weak correlations range from 0.0 to .2, weak correlations range from .2 to .4, moderate correlations range from .4 to .6, strong correlations range from .6 to .8, and very strong correlations range from .8 to 1.0.

-Multidimensional Scaling of the DiSC Scales
+Multidimensional Scaling

 A statistical technique called multidimensional scaling also adds support to the DiSC model.
 This technique has two advantages.
-First, it allows for a visual inspection of relationships among the four scales.
+First, it allows for a visual inspection of relationship among the four scales.
 Second, this technique allows researchers to look at all of the scales simultaneously.
 To obtain a large sample size, 45,588 respondents who had taken the online DiSC profile were used in this analysis.
-In Figure 1, scales that are closer together have a stronger positive relationship.
+In Figure 1 below, scales that are closer together have a stronger positive relationship.
 Scales that are farther apart are more dissimilar.

-As can be seen in Figure 1, scales are arranged in a way that is expected by the DiSC model.
+As seen in Figure 1, scales are arranged in a way that is predicted by the DiSC model.
 All scales are closest to the scales that are theoretically adjacent to them in the DiSC model.
 Further, all scales are farthest from scales that are theoretically opposite them in the DiSC model.
 Consequently, this analysis adds strong support for the DiSC model and the ability of DiSC Classic to measure that model.

 Figure 1.
-Multidimensional Scaling Solution for the DiSC[®] Classic Scales
+Multidimensional Scaling Solution for the DiSC Classic Scales